martiabr/putti-plotter-plot/ideas.md

 # IDEAS:
-- [ ] **Bauhaus** - random shapes, (parallel) lines, multi-color, ...
-Possibly based on randomly generated quadtree looking grid?
-- [ ] **Kandinsky:** similar to Bauhaus but more focus on lines, circles and multi-color
-- [ ] **6 Feet beneath the moon:** white on black shaded polygons, circles and lines
+- [ ] **Generative control panels** (reuse code from robots) (think old nuclear reactor, ultrasound machines, ...)
 - [ ] **Experiment with curves/paths of thick lines by shading or filling.** Polygon or set of lines, circles or bezier curves.
 Noise on thickness for cool effect.
 Inspiration: Broken Record podcast logo.
-- [ ] "Shoelace" chaos plot.
-Could be textured with piano, guitar, trumpet styled lines for a music theme.
+- [ ] **"Shoelace" chaos plot:** Could be textured with piano, guitar, trumpet styled lines for a music theme.
 The general challenge is how to get the depth correct.
 And how to generate a line that is chaotic but still evenly fills the domain.
-- [ ] **Nonlinear transforms:** Transform grid lines by some nonlinear transform - conformal mapping type stuff.
-Little code and quick to draw but could look cool.
-One way to do this is to update the Truchet tiles with noise.
-- [ ] **Generative control panels** (reuse code from robots) (think old nuclear reactor, ultrasound machines, ...)
-- [ ] Generative train network
+- [ ] Generative train network / tube map
-- [ ] Play around with variable width line tool
-- [x] Play with attractors, chaotic differential equations in XY plane, also possibly nonlinear diff eqs that are time-varying.
-Lorenz is the natural place to start
-- [x] Random walks with different constraints/weight functions on position, velocity, acceleration, jerk.
-Could for instance penalize deviation from some trajectory such as circle or more crazy orbits
 - Grids of objects.
 Can be as simple as polygons or circles with randomly sampled sizes.
 Or e.g. create a cactus creator algorithm that generates random cacti (or any other random fun object).
 Or even just some abstract shapes consisting of points, lines and boxes.
   - [x] Rocket generator would be awesome
   - [x] Robots